amiteshhh/generator-ng-feature/README.md

 ```
 For this structure `www` is the client directory, `app` is the parentModule folder under which new folder/components will be created.

-You can specify these values when you run the command first time or by directly edition `.yo-rc.json` file directly.
-Once setup done this file will look like below
+You can specify these values when you run the command first time or by directly editing `.yo-rc.json`.
+Once setup is done this file looks like below

 ```
 {